Requirements & Credit Information

 - Math — PreCalculus , Calculus

-Suggested school year in which to take exam: Students should take the AP Physics 1 exam after completing Honors Physics, usually in their senior year.
+Suggested school year in which to take the exam: Students should take the AP Physics 1 exam after completing Honors Physics, usually in their senior year.

 Additional expectations, if any, to prepare for exam: Most topics tested in the AP Physics 1 exam are covered in Honors Physics.
 Because the pace at which topics are covered in this course varies depending on the student population and its interest and talents, some topics may be covered in more or less depth.
 To ensure understanding of every topic area in the AP Physics 1 exam, students should purchase and use one of the available AP Physics test preparation books.